ROCm/ROCmValidationSuite/docs/ug1main.md

 <tr><td>-v</td><td>--verbose</td><td>Enable verbose reporting.
 This is Enable verbose reporting.
 </td></tr>

+<tr><td>-p</td><td>--parallel</td><td>Enables or Disables parallel execution across multiple GPUs.
+Use this option in conjunction with -c option.
+Accepted Values:
+true – Enables parallel execution. false – Disables parallel execution.
+If no value is provided for the option, it defaults to true.
+</td></tr>

 <tr><td>-n</td><td>--numTimes</td><td>Number of times the test repeatedly executes.
 Use in conjunction with -c option.
 </td></tr>